egabosh/dabo/README.md

 ## Future ideas/featrues and todos
 - PSR Indicator https://de.tradingview.com/script/w4U2xUN7-Pivot-Support-Resistance/
 - public order data if there is such a thing.
 At what price do people want to enter (limit order)?
 Where do they want to exit (TakePofit/StopLoss)?
 Maybe free Binance data helps (https://developers.binance.com/docs/derivatives/usds-margined-futures/market-data/rest-api/Order-Book)?  https://www.coinglass.com/de/mergev2/BTC-USDT
-- AI implementation.
-What data can be prepared for training?
 - example Grid trading strategy (user specific)
 - Fibonacci Levels (which timeframe(s)?)
-- Forecasts
 - Chart improvements
 - Volumeindicator and for example RSI on volume values
 - Support for decentralized exchanges like uniswap